 Storm Shelter Progress

 "The Next Step" ballot measure included four storm shelters located at Central Elementary, Field Early Childhood, Benton Elementary, and Neosho Middle School.
-Two shelters are complete, one has broken ground, and the fourth is awaiting hopeful news of a FEMA approval.
+Two shelters are complete, another will be completed August 2021, and the fourth has just received approval as an official FEMA Community Safe Room.

 Steel shelters at Field Early Childhood and Central Elemtentary were completed in October.